hannahhennighausen/hannahhennighausen.github.io/index.md

 I am a PhD student in economics at the [University of Graz](https://volkswirtschaftslehre.uni-graz.at/en/) and a member of the interdisciplinary [Doctoral College Climate Change](https://dk-climate-change.uni-graz.at/en/) at the [Wegener Center](https://wegcenter.uni-graz.at/en/).
 My research focuses broadly on applied microeconomics.
 I study how individuals and institutions prepare for- and respond to infrequent environmental events, deriving insights from quasi-experimental methods.

-In my free time I like skiing, mountain biking and rafting.
+In my free time I like skiing, mountain biking and whitewater rafting.

 * * *

 ### W o r k i n g   P a p e r s

 **Flood risk perception in the housing market and the impact of a major flood event** with Jordan Suter <br />
-_R&R @ Land Economics_
+_Accepted @ Land Economics_
 <details>
   <summary>[Expand/Hide Abstract]</summary>